INSIGNEO/pFIRE/doc/tutorial.rst

 This results in a registration that is very similar to the first, the registration of the details of the mouth is improved, but there are still issues with the rest of the image.
-This is a problem with the way the image is smoothed, and cannot be solved by simply changing the smoothing strength, instead we must change the fundamental smoothing behaviour.
+This is a problem with the way the image is smoothed, and cannot be solved by simply changing the smoothing strength;
+instead we must change the fundamental smoothing behaviour.

 The Memory Term